Student-Athletes & The NCAA

 Division I Division II Requirement

-4 years 3 years English (or French first language)
+4 units 3 units English (or French first language)

-2 years 2 years Natural or Physical Science (1 year with labs)
+2 units 2 units Natural or Physical Science

-1 additional year 3 additional years English, Math, or Science
+1 additional unit 3 additional units English, Math, or Science

-4 additional years 4 additional years English, Math, Science, Social Science, foreign language, comparative religion, or philosophy
+4 additional units 4 additional units English, Math, Science, Social Science, word language, comparative religion, or philosophy

-*Note: Years=Units The exact courses that can be used toward Core Courses requirements can be found at ncaa.org/courselist.
-Once beginning high school, a student must graduate in 4 years students and must have completed 15 out of 16 Core Courses by their graduation.
-Only 1 Core Course can be taken after their graduation (i.e. summer school).
 If an athlete meets the 16 course requirements but does not meet the GPA requirement, they are able to participate as an Academic Redshirt.
 An Academic Redshirt is a first-year who cannot compete with the team until they meet the requirement but can still practice with the team.
-The guidance counselor of the athlete should send a transcript to the NCAA to prove that the student is on track with eligibility, and then once again after graduation.

 • Complete a Recruiting Questionnaire for each athletic team you are interested in

-• Keep a spreadsheet with program information and all contacts made (with dates)
+• Keep a spreadsheet with athletic and academic program information and all contacts made (with dates)

-• Post game tape and highlight videos on YouTube
+• Post game tape and highlight videos on social media

 • When emailing coaches, share your links to your game tape and athletic resume/profile

-• Attend showcase tournaments and/or elite sports camps in the United States.
+• Attend showcase tournaments and/or elite sports camps in the United States, when possible

 • Making the Choice

-As you narrow down your search and draw closer to choosing your future team here are some questions to be considered:
+As you narrow down your search and draw closer to choosing your future team here are some questions to consider:

 • Does the school have the academic major that you are looking for?